buehler/mse-master-thesis/sections/02_definitions.md

 ![Basic Buildingblocks in Kubernetes](diagrams/02_operator_in_mesh.puml){#fig:02_operator_in_mesh}

-In the distributed authentication mesh, an Operator is used to automatically attach a deployment to the mesh and configure the corresponding services accordingly.
+In the Distributed Authentication Mesh, an Operator is used to automatically attach a deployment to the mesh and configure the corresponding services accordingly.
 As {@fig:02_operator_in_mesh} shows, the Operator injects the credential translator and the Envoy^[<https://www.envoyproxy.io/>] proxy into the application (Deployment) and modifies the ports of the service to target the Envoy proxy [@buehler:DistAuthMesh].

 ### What is a Sidecar